turnkeylinux-apps/lxc/README.rst

       domain to the container on the corresponding ports.
     - `iptables-nat`_: Expose a containers non-web (e.g., SSH) service
-      to the network by configuring iptables on the host to forward the traffic it recieves on port X to the container on port Y.
+      to the network by configuring iptables on the host to forward the traffic it receives on port X to the container on port Y.

 - LXC appliance configurations: